-At December 31, 2010, the Company had cash, cash equivalents and short-term investments of \$57.6 million.
-The Company's pre-LIFO working capital of \$109.3 million, less the LIFO reserve of \$37.4 million, resulted in working capital of \$71.9 million and a current ratio of 3.2 to 1.
+At December 31, 2011, the Company had cash, cash equivalents and short-term investments of \$81.1 million.
+Our pre-LIFO working capital of \$133.0 million, less the LIFO reserve of \$37.5 million, resulted in working capital of \$96.6 million and a current ratio of 3.0 to 1.

-The Company expects to replenish its finished goods inventory to levels that will better serve our customers.
-This replenishment could increase the FIFO value of finished goods inventory by as much as \$12 to \$15 million from current depressed levels.
-We anticipate that the cash required to fund this increase in finished goods inventory would be partially offset by a reduction in accounts receivable which would be expected during a period of reduced demand.
+The Company would like to replenish its finished goods inventory to levels that will better serve its customers.
+This replenishment, which could take more than one year to accomplish, could increase the FIFO value of finished goods inventory by as much as \$15 million from the current levels upon the attainment of the desired levels of finished goods inventory.